-- Arborvitae Green Giant – This is an evergreen with a very dense growth that is popular for blocking the wind and providing privacy as landscape edging.
+- Arborvitae Green Giant – This is an evergreen with a very dense growth that is popular for blocking the wind and providing privacy as garden edging.
 It grows between 40 and 50 feet tall at full maturity if you grow it by itself.
 However, it’ll only grow to around 20 feet tall when you plant them close together in a row.
 You can trim it down to a six foot hedge without an issue, and this is common around residential homes.
 It grows best in Zones 4 to 8, and it’s resistant to drought and pests.

 - Willow Hybrid – This is a very fast-growing tree that can eclipse six feet of growth in a single year.
 They grow best in Zones 4 through 9, and they thrive when you plant them in neat rows.
 They’ll top out at around 30 feet of fence foliage with thick trunks to block the view.

 - Leyland Cypress – This is a second evergreen that has a very fast growth rate when you plant it in Zones 6 through 10.
-You do want to give this evergreen room to spread out, so make sure you plant them around six feet apart if you want to use them for landscape edging.
+You do want to give this evergreen room to spread out, so make sure you plant them around six feet apart if you want to use them for garden edging.
 Left alone, they can reach 20 feet wide and 100 feet tall.

-- Nellie R. Stevens Holly – If you’re worried about the area getting too much sun for your landscape edging, try this evergreen.
+- Nellie R. Stevens Holly – If you’re worried about the area getting too much sun for your garden edging, try this evergreen.
 It can be in partial or full sun in Zones 6 to 9 without a problem.
 It’s very tolerant to droughts and heat, and it’s a low-maintenance option that can grow to be 30 feet high in a slightly conical shape.

 Adding climbing plants and vines to your wooden pergola is a great way to give yourself shade and permanent privacy.
 Even after the plants die back, you can add walls to your pergola to keep the privacy levels up.
 What’s even better, you can add furniture or a firepit to create an instant gathering area in your yard that is private and comfortable.
-You can buy a pergola and pay to have a professional install it, or there are dozens of DIY tutorials available that will show you how to build and use this landscape edging idea to create a smaller private area in your yard or garden.
+You can buy a pergola and pay to have a professional install it, or there are dozens of DIY tutorials available that will show you how to build and use this landscape edging idea to create a smaller private area and garden border in your yard or garden.

-Adding a row of trellises with pretty flowers and climbing vines is a quick way to increase the privacy factor in your yard with natural landscape edging.
+Adding a row of trellises with pretty flowers and climbing vines is a quick way to increase the privacy factor in your lawn or yard with natural landscape edging.
 They’re very easy to set up and move around, and you can put them straight in the ground or into containers to make them mobile.
 It gives your yard a beautiful look, and you can customize each one with your favorite plants.
 The vines will give you privacy long after the flowers die.
 Most home improvement stores have trellises ready to go, or you can create your own.
-Fir and cedar are excellent building materials, and you can add the following plants to block the view:
+Fir and cedar are excellent building materials, and you can add the following garden edging plants to block the view: